 We are designing, developing, manufacturing, and plan to operate a constellation of proprietary smallsats.
 These satellites are designed to for multiple missions and customers and form the foundation of our satellite platform.
-Weighing approximately 100 kilograms each, these partially 3D printed, modular satellites are more functional than cubesats and nanosatellites and less expensive to manufacture than the larger satellites in the 200-600kg range.
-Launched into a LEO approximately 450 kilometers above the surface of the Earth, our constellation will be optimally distributed to provide maximum coverage for our customers in the government and commercial sectors.
+Weighing approximately 100 kilograms each, these hybrid 3D printed, modular satellites are more functional than cubesats and nanosatellites and less expensive to manufacture than the larger satellites in the 200-600kg range.
+Launched into a LEO and operating in diverse orbits (28°-98° inclination, 300-650km altitude) as approved by the International Telecommunication Union (ITU) in February 2021, our constellation will be optimally distributed to provide maximum coverage for our customers in the government and commercial sectors.
 With six initial globally distributed ground stations, our constellation is designed for rapid tasking, collection, and delivery of high-revisit, high-resolution imagery and data analytics.
 Our planned average daily revisit rate, from dawn to dusk, is 10 times a day or approximately 90 minutes.
 As our satellite constellation grows, the amount of data we collect will scale, and we expect our revisit rate will improve.